Both children of Haitian immigrants, friends since middle school –

 What Berny and Geston have found in the space and differences between them, we believe, has a lot to teach the country they both dearly love.
-Berny is an assistant state attorney named among “30 under 30 rising stars in Florida politics” – and is currently running for Florida State Representative.
+Berny is an former assistant state attorney named among “30 under 30 rising stars in Florida politics” who ran for Florida State Representative.
 Geston shares his message as a pastor and through song as part of the group Committed.

 Geston is a Florida Native, Leader, Ideator, Pastor, Aspiring Public Servant, Democrat, Traveler, Foodie, Salmon Snob, Jokester.